 Ambassador Tareq Adel stated in a speech that Egypt has the potential to attract the largest universities, stressing that this step will reflect on the quality of education in Egypt and in line with the state’s plan in further developing the education sector, according to the Ministry of Foreign Affairs.

 The Ministry’s Facebook announcement also claims that Dr. Mahmoud Abdel Kader, founder of the European University in Egypt, praised the importance of this step and pointed out that the signing of this agreement is a milestone in Egyptian-British cooperation.

 Egypt is currently the fifth largest host country worldwide of UK transnational education establishments, with over 19,800 students enrolled on UK programs.

-In 2018, the UK and Egypt signed an MOU aiming at developing strategic partnership between Ministry of Higher Education & Scientific Research and the University of Liverpool.
+In 2018, the UK and Egypt signed an MOU aiming at developing strategic partnership between the Ministry of Higher Education & Scientific Research and the University of Liverpool.

-The New Administrative Capital also hosts and will establish other international universities, such as the University of Canada, the German University, the European University, the Italian University, the Hungarian University and the Swedish University.
+The New Administrative Capital also hosts and will reportedly establish other international universities, such as the University of Canada, the German University, the European University, the Italian University, the Hungarian University and the Swedish University.